-Note (i): Any motion by an athlete that does not include or result in the athlete's foot / feet losing contact with the foot plate(s) of the starting blocks, or the athlete's hand/hands losing contact with the ground, shall not be considered to be the commencement of the start.
+Note (i): Any motion by an athlete that does not include or result in the athlete's foot / feet losing contact with the foot plate(s) of the starting blocks (or where starting blocks are not used, the ground), or the athlete's hand/hands losing contact with the ground, shall not be considered to be the commencement of the start.
 Such instances may, if applicable, be subject to a disciplinary warning or disqualification.